 First, you need to create the custom field that you will use to add the links.
 You will then display this as a column in the table using WooCommerce Product Table.

 WooCommerce Product Table works with any custom fields plugin.
-We particularly recommend Advanced Custom Fields (free).
+We particularly recommend Easy Post Types and Fields (free).
 By using a custom fields plugin, you can create more advanced links without writing any HTML code.

-Use your chosen custom fields plugin to create a Visual Editor (WYSIWYG) custom field.
+Use the Easy Post Types and Fields plugin to create a Visual Editor (WYSIWYG) custom field.
 Use this field to add the links that you wish to display in the product table.
 Use the 'Insert/edit link' toolbar button to hyperlink the text.